 Gabin Ito (Editor)

 Born in 1963.
 While in university, started working for the editing department of the computer hobby magazine “LOGiN” (ASCII), then went on to found BOCTOK.Inc in 1993.
 Continues to be active in writing/editing books, game development, producing art exhibitions, and engaging with all types of artists.
 Currently serves as editor in chief of frontline film information site “NEWREEL”.
-Holds a position as short-term professor at Joshibi University of Art and Design.
+Holds a position as professor at Kyoto Seika University.